LAMPSPUC/ScoreDrivenModels.jl/docs/src/manual.md

 ## ScoreDrivenModels distributions

-The following section presents how every distribution is parametrized, its score, fisher information and the `time_varying_params` map.
-Every distribution is originally imported to ScoreDrivenModels.jl from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), some distributions may have different parametrizations from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), this is handled internally .
+The following section presents how every distribution is parametrized, its score, Fisher information and the `time_varying_params` map.
+Every distribution is originally imported to ScoreDrivenModels.jl from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl).
+Some distributions may have different parametrizations from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl), this is handled internally.

 | Distribution | Identity scaling | Inverse and inverse square root scalings |
 | :------- |:---------------:|:--------------------:|